WilliamHYZhang/Tensorflow-Contributions/Final-Reflections.md

 I really enjoyed working with Android development for the first time, and unleashing my creativity on my [SeeFood](https://github.com/WilliamHYZhang/SeeFood) app based off of Silicon Valley :heart:

+I liked being able to learn new things and potentially impact others through the creation of my many notebook tutorials and projects as well.

-Finally, I'm really excited to continue with [S5TF Team](https://github.com/s5tf-team), a new organization that Rick and I created.
+Finally, I'm really excited to continue with [S5TF Team](https://github.com/s5tf-team), a new organization that Rick and I created for some cool things/features with Swift for TensorFlow.

 ## Thank You